leonmavr/gfx-v4/README.md

 # gfx-v4

 ## About
 A simple 2D graphics library in C for educational purposes.
+Its able to draw lines, circles, and solid triangles.
 Originally written by [Prof Douglas Thain](https://www3.nd.edu/~dthain/courses/cse20211/fall2013/gfx/).

 Compared to Prof Thain's original implementation, this library implements the following additions:
 - [x] Bresenham's line drawing algorithm